 It was built in honor of Italy’s first King, Victor Emmanuel II, whose role in unifying Italy granted him the title of Padre della Patria (Father of the Fatherland.

-Inside the monument, you will find the Museum of Italian Reunification that tells the history of Italy from the late 18t century to WWI.
+Inside the monument, you will find the Museum of Italian Reunification which tells the history of Italy from the late 18t century to WWI.
 The monument also offers a terrace, from here you can have a beautiful view of the city of Rome.

 Located just behind the Victor Emmanuel II National Monument, is one of the most important hills of Rome, the Capitoline Hill.
 It can be accessed through the street next to the Victor Emmanuel II National Monument.

 The first signs of inhabitants in these hills date back to the 17th century, since old age this has been a strategic position in the region.
-During the Republican age, many temples were erected in the Capitoline Hill, the name of the hill itself comes from the most important temple built here, the Temple of Jupiter Capitoline).
+During the Republican age, many temples were erected on the Capitoline Hill, the name of the hill itself comes from the most important temple built here, the Temple of Jupiter Capitoline).

 On the top of the hill now, stands the Piazza Del Campidoglio, the first modern square of Rome, and the famous Capitoline Museums., which offers a collection of roman paintings and sculptures.